 The impressive Soldiers Memorial Military Museum on the eastern border between Downtown West and Downtown St. Louis will plunge you into the world of American military history.
 The memorial and museum opened in 1938 to honor military service, veterans, and their loved ones.
 Take a trip to the state-of-the-art facility and discover how St. Louis tells the story of the US military.

 The striking building pays a fitting tribute with grand columns and uniform sharp edges.
 The reflecting pool and five fountains represent the different military branches.
-Step inside and take a moment to acknowledge the black granite cenotaph.
+Step inside one of the most popular museums in St. Louis and take a moment to acknowledge the black granite cenotaph.
 Here, you’ll find the names of local soldiers who lost their lives while serving their country.

 With permanent and short-term exhibits at Soldiers Memorial Military Museum, you’ll get an exciting and informative look at the role the military plays in our past and future.
 Delve into the complexity of the Vietnam War or understand what can be done to tackle Veteran homelessness.